If you own your building, you may be sitting on untapped tax savings

 Just purchased an existing building?
 The savings can start today!

 No matter the age of the building, if you purchased the building within 15 years, our fully engineered study could help you reduce your taxes and add cash flow to your business when you need it most – now!
-Our experts can review your building’s potential – for FREE.
-Click here and get started.
+Our experts can review your building’s potential.

 Why wait 5, 10, 15, 39 years to gain the tax advantage of your new property when you can use a fully engineered study to reduce your tax and add cash flow to your business NOW!
 Our experts can review your building’s potential and deliver a full report that will have you saving on taxes today… when you need it most and this review is FREE!

 Put our fully engineered study to good use with your leasehold.
 There are many depreciable items within your building that will allow you to save on your taxes and increase your cash flow.
-Contact us for a FREE estimate of your benefit.
+Complete form for a FREE estimate.

 SEGREGATING THE BUILDING

 Cost segregation, or allocating costs or values of a building’s components into appropriate classes of personal property to shorten their depreciation recovery period, can be applied to buildings used in a business that were recently constructed, purchased, expanded or remodeled by the taxpayer.
-In addition, cost segregation can be used for buildings that have been in service for some time, as well as some buildings that have been sold.
+In addition, cost segregation can be used for buildings that have been in service for some time.
 For buildings already in service, depreciation deductions for prior years can be recomputed, and a one-time catch-up provision (a Sec.
 481(a) adjustment) allows a current-period deduction for the difference between depreciation deducted to date and that which could have been deducted using cost segregation (Rev. Proc.
-2002-9), instead of having to amend prior-year returns.
+2002-9), no amending of prior-year returns.
 The IRS has taken the position that a change in recovery period is a change in accounting method.
-Hence, to implement the catch-up provision, the taxpayer must complete and timely file Form 3115, Application for Change in Accounting Method.
+Hence, to implement the catch-up provision, we complete the required and timely filed Form 3115, Application for Change in Accounting Method.
 For buildings that have been sold in a prior tax period, the taxpayer must also be eligible to file an amended return for the tax year of the sale.

 Change of Accounting Method (the Catch-Up Provision)